 Watercolor Landscapes – A Master Class for Beginners

 Duration: 18 Lessons (3h 29m)

-As far as watercolor classes on Skillshare go, this is by far one of the most exhaustive.
+As far as the best watercolor classes on Skillshare go, this is by far one of the most exhaustive.
 Focusing on landscapes, it covers a wide variety of watercolor skills — but always with a practical application in mind.

 Once you’ve finished learning specific techniques for skies, trees, and mountains, you’ll put them together to create a finished landscape painting.
 Or more accurately, four finished landscape paintings.

 The teacher Zaneena Nabeel has many more online watercolor classes on Skillshare, each with a specific focus like pine trees, seascapes, galaxies, and more.
 Check out the courses and start your free 14-day trial at the link below!

 Teacher: Broderick Wong

 Duration: 130 lectures (6h 51m)

 If you’re looking for a true masterclass in watercolor, look no further than this in-depth beginner’s course on Udemy.
 Taught by award-winning artist Broderick Wong, you’ll learn everything you need to know and then some over 130 video lessons.

 What’s great about this course (apart from the nearly 7 hours of content) is just how engaging it is.
 You won’t have to worry about dull theory explanations and can get right to hands-on exercises.
 It’s also impeccably produced with perfect lighting and camera work.